don1138/OpenColorIO-Configs-slimmed/README.md

-# Add a Minimal Set of OpenColorIO (ACES) Configs to Blender Color Management Settings
+# Add a Minimal Set of OpenColorIO (ACES) Configs to Blender's Color Management Settings

 ***